ahnitz/phy-607-2025/class_notes/10-20/notes.md

     * failure modes?
         * global vs local
     * transforming to other problems
-    * nelder-mead (optional)
+    * nelder-mead
 * In-class assignment
-    * Use brute-force, gradient descent, and newton's method to find the minima of the 2-d rosenbrock function
+    * Use brute-force, gradient descent, and newton's method, and nelder-mead to find the minima of the 2-d rosenbrock function
         * Use the provided script to see how to generate the rosenbrock function with scipy use the same explicit ranges as in the script